 A proofread is intended as a last line of defense against rogue errors.
 Because the manuscript is considered essentially finished by the time it is being proofread, proofreading is an extremely careful reading that only corrects the most egregious errors.
 Proofreading is not an editing stage in which changes are made if they can be avoided because the more changes made in a final reading, the more likely it is that an error will be introduced.

-While it may be cheaper, paying for a proofread of an unedited manuscript would be a waste of your money.
 If you can only afford one lower cost editing option for your manuscript, consider a light copyedit instead.
 It only costs a little more than a proofread and addresses far more issues.

 I loved your copyedit.
 Can you also proofread my manuscript?